 PAEA continuously advocates to advance PA education and the profession, prioritizing critical issues such as clinical site access, student financial assistance, diversity, and Title VII investments.

-Our advocacy agenda is based on our Association’s mission — leadership, innovation, and excellence in PA education — and our vision of Health for All.
+Our advocacy agenda is based on our Association’s mission — advancing excellence in PA education through leadership, scholarship, equity and inclusion — and our vision of Health for All.
 These values drive our work with key stakeholders and intersect with the services that PAEA provides for our programs, faculty, applicants, students, and other entities interested in improving the health of the nation.

 Learn more about what’s on our advocacy agenda for this Congress.